AlduinoCalderon/collectibles-store/README.md

 # Note: This will fail locally if MySQL is not running
 mvn test -Dtest="**/*Test"
 ```

+**The `run-tests.ps1` script provides:**
+- Automatic MySQL detection
+- Clear summary of which tests ran and why
+- Instructions for running integration tests if MySQL is not available
+- Coverage report location information
+- Detailed test results by class

 **Important Notes:**
 - **Local Development:** By default, `mvn test` excludes integration tests (those ending in `*IntegrationTest.java`) because they require a MySQL database connection